 Lesson #1: There’s No Such Thing as Balance

 Eek!
-Did I just say that on a post about finding balance?
+Did I just say that in a post about finding balance?

 I went to a conference a few years ago for women and one session was about how to find work-life balance.
 I remember one of the women making this statement, that there’s no such thing as “balance,” and it really struck me.

-Basically, what she was saying is that some days you wake up and something that your child needs is really pressing and that’s the thing you need to see to.
+Basically, what she was saying is that some days you wake up and something that your child needs is really pressing and that’s the thing you see to.

 The next day, it might be that you really need to care for yourself—to rest or to go to the gym or to accomplish something that you’ve been trying to get to.
 And then another day it might be something else.

 You’re never going to get it all done on any given day.
-The important thing is to figure out which of your competing priorities matters in that moment.
+The important thing is to figure out which of your competing priorities matters at that moment.

-This reminds me of the story of Mary and Martha in the Bible.
+This reminds me of the story of Mary and Martha in the Bible (and I think this story could resonate whether you’re religious or not).
 Martha was busily cooking or cleaning or generally prepping for having a guest in their home.
 Mary was sitting at Jesus’ feet talking with him and learning from him.
 Jesus said to them “one thing is needful and Mary hath chosen that good part.”
 Mary was able to figure out, in that moment, what her top priority was.
 Maybe that wouldn’t be the same for her the next day because reality is that the things Martha was doing were probably things that have to be done sometimes.

 The trick is figuring out what matters in that moment.